Dream Finders Homes Inc. (DFH) Stock Sinks As Market Gains: What You Should Know

-The the stock of homebuilder has risen by 9.04% in the past month, leading the Construction sector's gain of 7.51% and the S&P 500's gain of 2%.
+Heading into today, shares of the homebuilder had gained 5.82% over the past month, outpacing the Construction sector's gain of 2.56% and the S&P 500's gain of 1.71% in that time.

-The investment community will be closely monitoring the performance of Dream Finders Homes Inc. in its forthcoming earnings report.
+The investment community will be paying close attention to the earnings performance of Dream Finders Homes Inc. in its upcoming release.
 The company's upcoming EPS is projected at $0.83, signifying a 10.67% increase compared to the same quarter of the previous year.
 Alongside, our most recent consensus estimate is anticipating revenue of $1.13 billion, indicating a 25.74% upward movement from the same quarter last year.

-It's also important for investors to be aware of any recent modifications to analyst estimates for Dream Finders Homes Inc. Such recent modifications usually signify the changing landscape of near-term business trends.
-Hence, positive alterations in estimates signify analyst optimism regarding the company's business and profitability.
+Any recent changes to analyst estimates for Dream Finders Homes Inc. should also be noted by investors.
+Such recent modifications usually signify the changing landscape of near-term business trends.
+As a result, upbeat changes in estimates indicate analysts' favorable outlook on the company's business health and profitability.

-The Zacks Rank system, ranging from #1 (Strong Buy) to #5 (Strong Sell), possesses a remarkable history of outdoing, externally audited, with #1 stocks returning an average annual gain of +25% since 1988.
-Over the past month, there's been no change in the Zacks Consensus EPS estimate.
-Dream Finders Homes Inc. is currently sporting a Zacks Rank of #3 (Hold).
+The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
+It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
+Within the past 30 days, our consensus EPS projection remained stagnant.
+Dream Finders Homes Inc. presently features a Zacks Rank of #3 (Hold).

-From a valuation perspective, Dream Finders Homes Inc. is currently exchanging hands at a Forward P/E ratio of 11.4.
-Its industry sports an average Forward P/E of 10.41, so one might conclude that Dream Finders Homes Inc. is trading at a premium comparatively.
+From a valuation perspective, Dream Finders Homes Inc. is currently exchanging hands at a Forward P/E ratio of 10.79.
+This expresses a premium compared to the average Forward P/E of 10.36 of its industry.

-It is also worth noting that DFH currently has a PEG ratio of 0.83.
+Also, we should mention that DFH has a PEG ratio of 0.79.
 This metric is used similarly to the famous P/E ratio, but the PEG ratio also takes into account the stock's expected earnings growth rate.
-DFH's industry had an average PEG ratio of 1.01 as of yesterday's close.
+DFH's industry had an average PEG ratio of 1 as of yesterday's close.

 The Building Products - Home Builders industry is part of the Construction sector.
-This industry, currently bearing a Zacks Industry Rank of 41, finds itself in the top 17% echelons of all 250+ industries.
+Currently, this industry holds a Zacks Industry Rank of 35, positioning it in the top 14% of all 250+ industries.

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 5 Stocks Set to Double.
 Click to get this free report